paulhoux/Cinder-Samples/Stars/README.md

 Stars
 =============

 Note: at the moment this sample needs code from several commits to the Cinder framework in order to compile successfully.
-As a sample it has grown out of proportion :) To compile, check out the 'paulhoux:unicode_linebreak' branch on the Cinder repository and recompile Cinder.
-In the near future, this will be made easier.
+To compile, check out the 'paulhoux:unicode_linebreak' branch on the Cinder repository and recompile Cinder.
+In the near future, this will hopefully be made easier.

+Detailed GIT instructions:

+1. I assume you have cloned Cinder to a folder named "cinder_master" and my Cinder-Samples to a folder named "cinder_samples", as described in {root}/README.md.
+2. Open a command window and switch to the drive that contains your "cinder_master" folder: ```>d:```
+3. Go to the "cinder_master" directory: ```>cd "\path\to\cinder_master"```
+4. Check if 'paulhoux' is added as a remote: ```>git remote show```
+5. If not, add it: ```>git remote add paulhoux https://github.com/paulhoux/Cinder.git```
+6. Fetch the paulhoux repository: ```>git fetch paulhoux```
+7. If you have made local changes to the repository, commit or revert them.
+8. Finally, checkout the 'paulhoux:unicode_linebreak' branch: ```>git checkout -b paulhoux/unicode_linebreak```
+9. Recompile Cinder.

 This sample will show you how to: